Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs

 \section{Tabular softmax parametrization: dimension-free global convergence}

-We first examine NPG-PD method~\eqref{eq.NPGAGD} under softmax policy parametrization~\eqref{eq.softmax}.
-Strong duality in Lemma~\ref{lem.duality} holds on the closure of the softmax policy class, because of completeness of the softmax policy class.
-Even though maximization problem~\eqref{eq.cmdp.p} is not concave, we establish global convergence of our algorithm with dimension-independent convergence rates.
+We first examine the NPG-PD method~\eqref{eq.NPGAGD} under the softmax policy parametrization~\eqref{eq.softmax}.
+Strong duality in Lemma~\ref{lem.duality} holds on the closure of the softmax policy class, because of the completeness of the softmax policy class.
+Even though the maximization problem~\eqref{eq.cmdp.p} is not concave, we establish global convergence of our algorithm with dimension-independent convergence rates.

 We first exploit the softmax policy structure to show that the primal update in~\eqref{eq.NPGAGD} can be expressed in a more compact form; see Appendix~\ref{app.npgpd} for the proof.